Skip to content

 • Document and manage room and technology inventories.

-• Development and Campus Life outside of normal business hours.
+• Serve in the On-Call/Coordinator on Call role by representing the department and division outside of normal business hours.
 This generally includes, but is not limited to:

 • Maintain current understanding of University policies, procedures, facilities, and resources.